Country singer Jimmie Allen accused in second sexual assault lawsuit, dropped by label

 There is no attorney listed for Allen on either lawsuit and attempts to reach him for comment were unsuccessful.

-Elizabeth A. Fegan, the attorney representing both Jane Does, said in a statement: “Since Jane Doe filed her case last month, we’ve heard from others who share similar experiences.
-Jane Doe 2’s filing demonstrates to me that there is a vivid, distinct pattern of behavior.
-We intend to show it’s a pattern of deceit, manipulation, and ultimately of force.

-“The law is clear – anyone who has given consent in sexual activity has the right and the ability to revoke consent at any time.
-Just as no means no, stop means stop,” Fegan said.
-"If one participant doesn’t stop, it is sexual assault.”
+Many of Allen's concerts this summer were also canceled, including a July 3 show at Catholic Health Amphitheater at Bald Hill in Farmingville.

-Jimmie Allen made history for being the first Black artist to launch his career with a No. 1 single on the Billboard Country Airplay chart with his song “Best Shot” in 2018 from his debut record “Mercury Lane.”
-The Delaware-native’s career took off with subsequent country hits like “Make Me Want To” and “Freedom Was a Highway” with Brad Paisley.
-He was nominated for best new artist at the 2022 Grammy Awards.
-He won new male artist of the year at the 2021 Academy of Country Music Awards and new artist of the year at the Country Music Association Awards the same year.
+Allen made history for being the first Black artist to launch his career with a No. 1 single on the Billboard Country Airplay chart with his song “Best Shot” in 2018.

-He’s also competed on “Dancing With The Stars” and was a co-host alongside Dolly Parton and Gabby Barrett at the 2022 ACM Awards in Las Vegas.